 Ryan grew up on a dairy farm, but his family sold their cows in the ‘90s and rented out the ground.
 After graduating from college in 2013, Ryan persuaded his parents to let him rent their 160 acres and has now grown his operation to 450 acres.
-He also has a cow-calf operation consisting of 40 beef cows.
+He also has a cow-calf operation consisting of 40 beef cows in Garretson, South Dakota.

 Ryan attempted conventional tillage the first five years he farmed, but he experienced soil erosion.
 After hearing a speaker talk about transitioning to no-till, he decided to try it.
 He also started conducting his own comparison tests between no-till and conventional planting, while simultaneously experimenting with cover crops.